-Thackley Primary School will establish where possible whether pupils at risk of forced marriage have a dual nationality or two passports.
+The school will establish where possible whether pupils at risk of forced marriage have a dual nationality or two passports.

-Thackley Primary School will aim to create an open environment where pupils feel comfortable and safe to discuss the problems they are facing - this means creating an environment where forced marriage is discussed openly within the curriculum and support and counselling are provided routinely.
+The school will aim to create an open environment where pupils feel comfortable and safe to discuss the problems they are facing - this means creating an environment where forced marriage is discussed openly within the curriculum and support and counselling are provided routinely.

-Thackley Primary School will take a whole school approach towards educating on forced marriage in Thackley Primary School curriculum and environment - in particular, Thackley Primary School's RSHE curriculum will incorporate teaching about the signs of forced marriage and how to obtain help.
+The school will take a whole school approach towards educating on forced marriage in the school curriculum and environment - in particular, the school's RSHE curriculum will incorporate teaching about the signs of forced marriage and how to obtain help.
 Appropriate materials and sources of further support will be signposted to pupils.
 Pupils will be encouraged to access appropriate advice, information and support.

-Teachers and other staff members will be educated through CPD about the issues surrounding forced marriage and the signs to look out for.
+Teachers and other staff members will be educated about the issues surrounding forced marriage and the signs to look out for.